AWHP Best Application

 Windows = R4 – R10+

-After all this you may have to add an HRV or ERV to improve indoor air quality.
+After all this, you may have to add an HRV or ERV to improve indoor air quality.
 Consider solar PV with electric storage.

-Remember almost all purchased watts of electricity produce a BTU output.
+Remember, almost all purchased watts of electricity produce a BTU output.
 Electrical motor loads add BTUs of heat to the home.
 For instance, a 3-ton ECM blower motor can add just under 3,000 btu/h to the home.
-Think of these little heaters as refrigerator compressors, light bulbs, TV’s, stoves, ovens, you get the point.
+Think of these little heaters as refrigerator compressors, light bulbs, TVs, stoves, ovens, you get the point.

 Retrofit AWHP into Existing Home

-Here is where your skills really need to be sharpened.
-When using a manual J heat loss, you can play with the “what if” numbers.
+Here is where your skills need to be sharpened.
+When using a manual J heat loss, you can play with the what-if numbers.
 I have done this for years with standard heating equipment.
-“What if” they added more insulation to the attic or replacing windows.
-For instance, I worked at a quadruplex apartment house with a single boiler rated at 350,000 btu’s.
-The heat loss revealed that the proper boiler size should have been 280,000 btu’s.
-If they added 6” to the 3” they had we could do 160,000 btu boiler.
-We ended up installing two 80,000 btu boilers staged firing.
-We also added ODR and the owner claimed he saved over 60% on his fuel bill.
+What if they added more insulation to the attic or replaced windows?
+For instance, I worked at a quadruplex apartment house with a single boiler rated at 350,000 BTUs.
+The heat loss revealed that the proper boiler size should have been 280,000 BTUs.
+If they added 6” to the 3” they had, we could do a 160,000 BTU boiler.
+We ended up installing two 80,000 BTU boilers, staged firing.
+We also added Outdoor Reset, and the owner claimed he saved over 60% on his fuel bill.

-If using a ducted coil application using an air handler it can be a bit tricky.
+If using a ducted coil application using an air handler, it can be a bit tricky.
 Do not hesitate to incorporate the coiler manufacturer into this process.
 They will normally oversize the coil to accommodate the heating and cooling load.
-You will normally apply a variable speed circulator for the air handler piping for proper flow.
+You will normally apply a variable-speed circulator for the air handler piping for proper flow.

 You may or may not require a booster boiler for this application.